-Working in SpainPosted by: Amy Cottrell over 14 years ago
+Working in SpainPosted by: Amy Cottrell about 15 years ago

 Spain offers work to new residents from foreign countries, although it can be challenging to find a position in an off-season.
 Seasonal work, particularly on the coastline, is a new residents best bet.
 Those planning to stay in Spain for only a short time can easily find some seasonal, temporary work in a tourist-attracting establishment (ex: bar, nightclub, hotel).
 In towns that are away from big cities and resorts, jobs are scarce year-round for outsiders.
 However, with conversational Spanish skills and some help from employment services, working in Spain can offer many benefits to those seeking a new life in the country.